 1. Register a Subsidiary of an Existing Company

 A subsidiary is typically formed by registering a new company within another jurisdiction.
 The majority of shares would be issued to a corporate shareholder or parent company.
 Subsidiaries are common in some businesses, particularly real estate.
 A company that owns real estate and has several properties may form an overall holding company, with each property as a subsidiary to protect the assets of the various properties from each other’s liabilities.
 The advantage of setting up a subsidiary is to gain access to new markets, reduce costs of goods and labour, hire a skilled workforce and increased expansion opportunities.
+Visit our blog to learn more about the Benefits of Registering a Subsidiary Company.

 2. Register a Branch Office of an Existing Company

 The Branch Office is one of the more streamlined business structures a company has at its disposal when exploring the possibility of expanding its activities abroad.
 A branch office is a dependent type of company, which does not issue shares and its activities are entirely managed by the parent company in terms of the decision-making process.
 Opening a branch company can offer visibility and brand exposer which can positively influence a company’s profits.
 Expanding a business with a branch office will allow a business to target new consumers when introducing products and services.
 The ability to reach a new group of prospects can generate revenue but entrepreneurs are also pleased to find that they are able to gain access to markets in adjoining countries as well.
+Visit our blog to learn more about the Benefits of Opening a Branch Office.

 3. Register a Holding Company